-The questions I've described above are more suited to a beauty pageant, a talk show interview, or a game show.
-The problem with these questions is they try to accomplish an impossible task – giving someone a complete picture of another person in the matter of 1 or 2 hours.
-All they do is create illusions that the interviewer and interviewee are having a productive dialogue that will determine if the candidate is the best person for the job.
+The questions I've described above are more suited to a beauty pageant, a talk show, or a game show.
+The fundamental problem with these questions is in how they try to accomplish an impossible task – giving someone a complete picture of another person in a matter of 1 or 2 hours (or less).
+Ultimately, all they do is create illusions that the interviewer and interviewee are having a productive dialogue that will determine if the candidate is the best person for the job.

-Just like a beauty pageant contestant rehearses their performance prior to competition, a job seeker can craft brilliant responses to any of the above questions without ever having to address The One Question That Matters.
+Just like a beauty pageant contestant practices their question-answering skills prior to competition, a job seeker can craft brilliant, ready-made responses to any of the above questions without ever having to address The One Question That Matters.
 Here are some examples of what you can say: